 "Not really," Garcia says, beginning to laugh.

-He walked outside and pointed the replica 9mm handgun at Dep.
-Kenneth Ratcliff, who ordered him to drop the gun.
-He refused and Ratcliff shot him to death with two real bullets.
+Then he walked outside and pointed the replica 9mm handgun at Deputy Kenneth Ratcliff, who ordered him to drop the gun.
+He refused and Ratcliff shot him.

 "He set the whole thing in motion," sheriff's spokesman Jack Espinosa said.
 "Why would you do that?"